bencoveney/TSFluff/README.md

   String literals are often expressed all at once with no thought given to refactoring.
 This rule enforces better coding practices by requiring string literals to be split into 1 character long chunks which makes restucturing the string at a later time super `"e" + "a" + "s" + "y" + "!"`.

 ## Rule ideas to implement

-- **Extend noEsInIdentifiers**

-  Allow configuration of which vowels should be blocked (including Y for hard-mode).
-This still leaves plenty of possible variable names for the competent developer (mySkyGypsy, spyMythRhythm)

 - **Minimum Line Length**